 Misapplying advice to "take an interest in others" and "be a good listener"

 Focusing on the other person is a fundamental conversation skill.
 Some beginners mistakenly take the concept too far.
 They ask about the other person and listen to their replies, but don't share a single thing about themselves.
 They think that bringing up any of their own opinions or experiences would make them seem like they're self-centered or trying too hard.

 Even if the conversation is mostly centered around the other person, you still need to talk about yourself every so often.
 If you don't two things commonly go wrong: 1) They get irked because they wanted a back-and-forth conversation, not to be interviewed by a non-entity; 2) They happily answer your questions and go on about themselves or their hobbies, but never ask about you.
 They chat for a while then go on their way.
 The promised pay off - that if you're interested in people, they'll think you're interesting and want to be friends - never comes.
 By being a blank slate you unintentionally sent the message of, "I have no personality of my own.
 I'm happy to act as your listening robot."

 Focusing too much on learning storytelling techniques

-Being able to tell entertaining stories is a useful skill, but I think its importance is overstated sometimes.
+Being able to tell entertaining longer stories is a useful skill, but I think its importance is overstated sometimes.
 Some people pick up the idea that being a good storyteller is the one key to being fun and interesting.
 Realistically, the skill is nice to know, but it's not a high-priority, make-or-break part of socializing.
 It doesn't come up that much.
 Some very likable people hardly ever share stories.
-In most conversations it's more important to know how to have a flowing back and forth exchange.
-By all means, work on your ability to share a witty anecdote, but don't devote so much time or worry to it that it distracts you from other skills.
+In most conversations it's more important to know how to have a flowing back-and-forth exchange.
+By all means, work on your ability to share a witty tale, but don't devote so much time or worry to it that it distracts you from other skills.